cocoisland/cypress-end-to-end/README.md

 - [ ] Run the server using `npm start` to start application to be tested.
 - [ ] In a separate terminal `npm install cypress --save-dev` to install cypress dependencies in package.json

+* npx cypress open
-> npx cypress open, to run cypress testing in window, creating cypress folder and cypress.json.
+  ... to run cypress testing in window, creating cypress folder and cypress.json.

-> npx cypress run --spec cypress/integration/form_test.js //command line test
+* npx cypress run --spec cypress/integration/form_test.js
+  ... command line test

 ***